In most cases, things that come from Sweden seem more trustworthy, not less.

 #10.
 Premiere customer program

-Commit to a 6-month subscription and you become a premiere customer and get discounted product.
+Commit to a 6-month subscription and you become a premier customer and get discounted product.

-For example, the LeanShake lose 5 pounds challenge costs $249 for one month initial order but then it’s $108 a month if you subscribe
+For example, the LeanShake lose 5 pounds challenge costs $249 for a one-month initial order, but it’s $108 a month if you subscribe

 #9.
 Headquartered in Sweden